 If you haven’t witnessed a cat in heat before, then it may be quite a shock for you the first time you see it.
 Only female cats go into heat when it is time to find a mate, and the males have no problem fighting with another male to mate with her.
 Still, the males aren’t the only ones to act a little out of sorts.
 Female cats in heat are going through substantial hormonal changes that could be making her act like she’s suddenly gone off the deep end.
 This behavior isn’t anything to worry about!
 Cats in heat often do a few things that are considered normal while going through this stage.

-How to Tell If My Cat is in Heat
+The 7 Signs to Tell if Your Cat Is in Heat

 There are quite a few clear signs that can help you determine if your cat is in heat.
 Keep in mind that if you haven’t had her spayed, she will go into heat at some point in her life.
 And it’s probably going to be sooner rather than later.
 What are some common signs of a cat in heat?